Towards Domain-Generalized Open-Vocabulary Object Detection: A Progressive Domain-invariant Cross-modal Alignment Method: Experiment

-\textbf{Gradient Alignment Dynamics.} To analyze the mechanism behind PICA's superior generalization over Baseline, we examine the evolution of the gradient direction cosine similarity (GCS) between consecutive training steps:
+\textbf{Gradient Alignment Dynamics.} To analyze the optimization behavior associated with PICA's improved robustness over Baseline, we examine the evolution of the gradient direction cosine similarity (GCS) between consecutive training steps:

 where $\mathbf{g}_t$ and $\mathbf{g}_{t-1}$ denote the full gradient at iterations $t$ and $t-1$.
-Higher GCS values indicate more consistent update directions, reflecting stable optimization and better generalization~\cite{keskar2016large,wang2025gradient,liu2021conflict}.
-As shown in Figure~\ref{fig:grad_alignment}, PICA maintains higher GCS with stronger directional consistency and smaller gradient fluctuations throughout training, during the first 60,000 iterations.
-While Baseline suffers from frequent drops indicating gradient conflicts, PICA’s curriculum gradually introduces samples from easy to hard, alleviating such conflicts and promoting stable, coherent optimization.
+Higher GCS values indicate more consistent update directions, which are associated with stable optimization and better generalization~\cite{keskar2016large,wang2025gradient,liu2021conflict}.
+As shown in Fig.~\ref{fig:grad_alignment}, PICA maintains higher GCS with stronger directional consistency and smaller gradient fluctuations during the first 60,000 iterations.
+While Baseline shows frequent drops that indicate gradient conflicts, PICA's curriculum gradually introduces samples from easy to hard.
+This pattern is consistent with fewer abrupt gradient conflicts and more stable optimization.

-\textbf{Region-level Cross-modal Alignment Stability Analysis.} To scrutinize how curriculum training reshapes region-level alignment under distribution shift, we compute the confusion increase $\Delta h = h_{\text{corrupted}} - h_{\text{clean}}$ between standard and Gaussian noise.
-As illustrated in Fig.~\ref{fig:stability}, the baseline exhibits persistent and widespread high-$\Delta h$ across the entire signal spectrum ($q$) at both checkpoints, indicating that uniform training lacks the selectivity to shield reliable regions from boundary confusion.
-In contrast, PICA progressively establishes a structured stability pattern: by Iter 50000, mid-to-high signal regions significantly stabilize ($\Delta h \to 0$), effectively restricting the impact of domain noise.
-This confirms that the curriculum selectively consolidates alignment robustness for informative regions, a property that uniform training fails to achieve.
+\textbf{Region-level Cross-modal Alignment Stability Analysis.} To examine how curriculum training is associated with region-level alignment under distribution shift, we compute the confusion increase $\Delta h = h_{\text{corrupted}} - h_{\text{clean}}$ between standard and Gaussian noise.
+As illustrated in Fig.~\ref{fig:stability}, the baseline exhibits persistent and widespread high-$\Delta h$ across the entire signal spectrum ($q$) at both checkpoints, suggesting that uniform training is less selective when handling reliable and unreliable regions.
+In contrast, PICA shows a more structured stability pattern: by Iter 50000, mid-to-high signal regions tend to stabilize ($\Delta h \to 0$), reducing the impact of domain noise.
+This supports the interpretation that curriculum training can consolidate alignment robustness for informative regions without claiming to resolve all hard or rare cases.

-\textbf{Hyperparameters Study.} Table~\ref{tab:hyper} evaluates the impact of the base sampling ratio $(r_E^0, r_M^0, r_H^0)$ and queue size $M$. (i) Sampling Ratio: While a bias toward easy samples (e.g., $x=0.65$) favors the standard domain, the balanced configuration $(r_E^0, r_M^0, r_H^0)=(0.33, 0.33, 0.33)$ yields the best novel-category mAP. (ii) Queue Size: PICA is robust to variations in $M$, with $M=4096$ offering the optimal balance between sample diversity and feature freshness.